Aarib-A/Introduction/README.md

 I worked on class projects from Compilers, Operating Systems, Artificaial Intelligence, Foundations of Software Engineering, and Software Development with Open Source.

-I am also using this account to work on projects
+I am also using this account to work on projects.

+Here is my account overview at https://github.com/Aarib-Abdullah.